Air pollution killed nearly half a million newborns in 2019, report finds | DW | 21.10.2020

 Hundreds of thousands of newborns, mostly in India and sub-Saharan Africa, died from air pollution in 2019, a study has found.
 Noxious fumes from cooking fuels are blamed for causing the majority of the babies' deaths.

-Some 476,000 infants across the world died from the adverse effects of exposure to air pollution in 2019, a new global study says.
+Some 476,000 infants across the world died from the adverse effects of exposure to air pollution in 2019, a new global study has found.

-The State of Global Air study said nearly two-thirds of those deaths were related to the burning of poor-quality fuels for cooking.
+The State of Global Air study released Wednesday said nearly two-thirds of those deaths were related to the burning of poor-quality fuels for cooking.

 Some 236,000 newborn infants are estimated to have died of air-pollution related causes in sub-Saharan Africa and more than 116,000 in India.
 Pakistan also had more than 50,000 neonatal deaths attributable to air pollution, the study said.